Checklist for VLBI observing on the GBT

 F. Initialize the hardware

-After vlbagb is up and running, bring up another xterm on spock,
+After vlbagb is up and running, bring up another xterm.

 and type 'rs' to bring up the screens package.